-Right now he has no burning ambition to guest on other situation comedies, "Unless something really stimulating comes along.
-And as for films.
-I won't act in one just for the sake of making a film.
+ing ambition to guest on other situation comedies, "Unless something really stimulating comes along.
+And as for films, I won't act in one just for the sake of making a film.
 It would have to be something good."

 He pushed a lock of hair back from his forehead and said, smiling, "Maybe I'm getting too big for my britches when I say I want to pick and choose, but seeing I've got a steady job, I can say it."